 Easter Resurrection Eggs are great ways to help our grandchildren learn the Easter story in a different way.
 They’re not just hearing about it, they’re touching it, feeling it, talking about it.
 And when you have fun with educational activities like these – whether with old LEGOs, cute Happy Holidays Easter clipart, or another way, you’re adding yet another dimension to the way they learn these vital truths.
 That’s good news for all our grandchildren, including those in homeschooling programs, and especially for those with special needs including autism.

-What better way to spend an afternoon for this granny nanny and her grandchildren – sharing stories about Jesus and taking pictures of it all?
-(My easy to use Canon Powershot digital camera took these, and I was quite pleased with the results.
-Even when my hands shook a few times, the stabilization feature saved the day.)
-If you give this Easter Resurrection Eggs project a try – with old LEGOs or something else, we'd love to see your photos as well. 🙂
+What a delightful and special day full of grand activities for grandchildren and grandparents – sharing stories about Jesus using LEGOs?
+If you give this Easter Resurrection Eggs project a try – with old LEGOs or something else, we’d love to see your photos as well. 🙂